IT teams can adopt DevOps practices and principles to streamline IT operations at scale.

-The following sections describe how you can apply DevOps principles and the capabilities of Tintri all-flash storage to several traditional IT use cases in more detail:
+The following sections describe how you can apply DevOps principles and the capabilities of VMstore all-flash storage to several traditional IT use cases in more detail:

-If you look at my previous blog on automating workflows for DevOps, I provide a complete list of the APIs and tools that Tintri supports for automation of a full range of IT workflows.
+If you look at our previous blog on automating workflows for DevOps, we provide a complete list of the APIs and tools that VMstore supports for automation of a full range of IT workflows.

 Any time you’re provisioning a set of virtual machines (VMs)—developer VMs, dev/test VMs, virtual desktops, or application instances for an enterprise application—it can take a long time to accomplish.
 For instance, if it takes two hours to provision a SQL VM from a template, and you have to do 10 of them, that’s 20 hours total.
 Maybe you can provision multiple VMs in parallel, but that still takes a long time, puts extra load on the system, and whoever you’re provisioning the VMs for has to wait.
 When you start talking about hundreds or thousands of VMs, provisioning time using traditional methods can extend to weeks or months.

-In VMware environments, just add the Tintri VAAI plugin to each host to take advantage of copy offload.
-(Chris Colotti recently discussed the value of the Tintri VAAI plugin on his blog.)
+In VMware environments, just add the VMstore VAAI plugin to each host to take advantage of copy offload.
 If you’re using Microsoft Hyper-V and SCVMM, you don’t have to do anything at all.
-You just point your virtual hosts at Tintri storage and live happily ever after.
+You just point your virtual hosts at VMstore storage and live happily ever after.

 DevOps teams often put tools directly in the hands of users to enable self-help.
 As a VDI environment grows to thousands—or tens of thousands—of seats, the ability to provide self-service becomes critical.
 In the traditional file restore workflow, when a VDI user loses a file, the user calls the help desk, the help desk calls the backup team, and the backup team does whatever is needed to restore the missing file.
 Help desks spend a lot of time just handling restore requests.
 It’s a completely manual process that eats up multiple people’s time.